 The Eighth Circuit Court of Appeals reversed the defamation claim finding errors were committed by Ventura’s counsel throughout the course of the trial and in their closing remarks about insurance coverage suggesting witnesses were biased because of an insurance policy issued by the publisher covering costs.
 In closing argument, Ventura’s counsel stated HarperCollins’s “insurer is on the hook if you find that Jesse Ventura was defamed.”

-The Eighth Circuit found the closing remarks about condo insurance orlando fl were not minor aberrations made in passing, rather given the repeated efforts to introduce evidence of HarperCollins’s and Kyle’s insurance at trial, the Eighth Circuit found it is difficult to see how Ventura’s counsel’s comments were anything but a deliberate strategic choice to try to influence and enhance damages by referencing the deep pockets of the insurer.
+The Eighth Circuit found the closing remarks about insurance were not minor aberrations made in passing, rather given the repeated efforts to introduce evidence of HarperCollins’s and Kyle’s insurance at trial, the Eighth Circuit found it is difficult to see how Ventura’s counsel’s comments were anything but a deliberate strategic choice to try to influence and enhance damages by referencing the deep pockets of the insurer.

 The jury provided an advisory opinion recommending an award of $1.3 million dollars for unjust enrichment.
 The appellate court found no basis existed under Minnesota law for an unjust enrichment claim.